 Distinguish the signal of your biologic from the signal of the buffer or matrix

 Broad limit of detection

-Discover how Prometheus’s specificity, sensitivity, accuracy, precision, and limit of detection made a difference in biologics stability characterization
+Discover how Prometheus’s specificity, sensitivity, accuracy, precision, and limit of detection makes a difference in biologics stability characterization

 Predict biologics developability profiles through early-stage screening.

 Perform comparability studies to validate that changes to manufacturing processes or sites don’t affect the drug product.

 Facilitate and validate engineered stability enhancements.
 Correlate these with optimization the biologic’s behavior in storage and accelerated degradation assays.

 Software that gives you clear and actionable results

 Wondering how long it will take your team to learn to operate a new instrument and to use its software can trigger stress and a feeling of uncertainty.
 Not if your instrument is a Prometheus.
 No matter which model you choose, learning how to use it will be effortless with step-by-step guidance through each experiment, the automatic analysis of your data, and much more.

 Because Prometheus Panta measures more parameters simultaneously, Panta Control software is built with more functionality and intuitive user experience.
 Get automatic determination of the parameters you care about the most.
 When you decide to measure multiple parameters, queue them in your preferred order for flexibility that adapts to your schedule.